-Chili.
+This Instant Pot Beef and Beer Chili Recipe is one of our favorites.
 It’s a crowd pleaser for a reason and it just got even better.
-With the addition of dark beer and an Instant Pot, it’s magical.
-Chili that tastes like it lazily simmered away half of the afternoon in 30 minutes.
+With the addition of a good, dark beer, it’s magical.
+If you prefer to leave out the beer, don’t worry, it’ll still be delicious!
+It’s chili that tastes like it lazily simmered away half of the afternoon in 30 minutes.

 My original intention with this chili was bison instead of ground beef, however I didn’t embrace the idea of a $12 serving of chili.
 When did that happen?
 I’m used to paying a little more for food, but the price of bison has gone up quite a bit since the last time I purchased it.
-Once I regained my composure and the mothers of young children took their hands away from the delicate little ears, I set off toward the ground beef.
+Once I regained my composure and wiped away my tears, I set off toward the ground beef.

 Like most people, we are on a budget.
 The thought of spending as much on bison as I would for TWO substantial trips to the vegetable market made me cringe.
 I couldn’t do it.
 As much as I wanted bison, I wasn’t willing to part with that much moolah for it.
 I also didn’t feel like getting any disgruntled messages about the cost like I’m sure I’ll get from the whole of Texas explaining that chili shouldn’t have beans.
 I’m a Northerner, deal with it.